Rare November tornadoes hit Connecticut, Rhode Island | Science-Environment

 Rare November tornadoes hit Connecticut, Rhode Island

-The service confirmed the two tornadoes touched down Saturday evening — an EF-1 near Stonington and Westerly, Rhode Island, and an EF-0 in North Kingstown, Rhode Island.
+The service confirmed the three tornadoes touched down Saturday evening.
+An EF-1 hit near Stonington, and Westerly, Rhode Island; an EF-0 hit in North Kingstown, Rhode Island; and another EF-0 touched down near Plainfield, and Foster, Rhode Island.
 Representatives from the service were in the region Sunday to investigate damage.
 No deaths or injuries were reported.

 “Since 1950, there has never been a tornado recorded in CT or RI in the month of November,'' the NWS tweeted.
 “MA last recorded a November tornado on 11/07/1971.”
 The EF-1 had estimated peak winds of up to 90 mph (145 kph) and a maximum path width of 100 yards (91 meters), according to the service's preliminary report.
-The twister in North Kingston had estimated peak winds of up to 80 mph and a maximum path width of 150 yards.
+The twisters in North Kingston and Plainfield had estimated peak winds of up to 80 mph (129 kph).

 The NWS said in another tweet it was unable to adequately survey the Scituate, Rhode Island, area due to sunset.